Social Media

 kampong glam haji lane what the pug

 How often do you get to visit a dog cafe in Singapore?
 What The Pug along Haji Lane is a kid-friendly spot to meet some cute and cuddly pugs!
-Entry is $25/person and includes a 45-minute petting session, a drink and a polaroid photo.
+Entry starts from $25/person and includes a 45-minute petting session, a drink and a polaroid photo.

 What The Pug Cafe, 80 Haji Lane, Singapore 189271